TrackerControl/tracker-control-android/paper.md

 In addition to providing insights into app tracking, users of TC can also block unwanted transmissions, which has contributed to building a vibrant community of tens of thousands of users.
 This community has helped make TC available in 19 languages.

+TC has faciliated and inspired academic research at the intersection of policy and privacy technolology [@kollnig2021_consent; @appchk].
+It has also been used by the Finnish innovation fund Sitra for its 'Digipower investigation' into apps' data practices.
+As part of this study, leading Finnish politicians and journalists used TrackerControl to analyse the practices of Android apps.
+The results of this investigation will be presented at the Finnish and European Parliament over the course of 2022.
+Both studies underline that TC can support research into app privacy.

 # Screenshots

 ![App overview.](fastlane/metadata/android/en-US/images/phoneScreenshots/1.png){ width=25% } ![Tracker details.](fastlane/metadata/android/en-US/images/phoneScreenshots/2.png){ width=25% } ![Destination countries.](fastlane/metadata/android/en-US/images/phoneScreenshots/3.png){ width=25% }